Aameer/aameer.github.io/_posts/2017-09-13-digital-rights-management-multi-drm.markdown

     """
     Returns Ezdrm values if content_id supplied or creates new ones.
     """
-    #TODO: move this in settings
+    #TODO: change these values to your values
     ezdrm_username ="your_user_name@domain.com"
     ezdrm_password ="your_pwd"
     if content_id: